BVantur/inspektify/README.md

 # Exclude library

-Since this is a debug tool and we wouldn't want for our users to have possibility to access this tool we need to exclude the library from the release build.
-This can be easy done with if statement before installing plugin for a Ktor client like this:
+Since this is a debug tool and we wouldn't want our production users to have the possibility to access this tool we need to exclude the library from the release build.
+This can be easily done with if statement before installing the plugin for a Ktor client like this:

 ```
 HttpClient() {